How should we improve the NHS?

 Once participants vote on enough statements, the algorithm identifies natural clusters — groups of people who vote similarly.
 It then classifies each statement as:

 This approach is resistant to organised manipulation — coordinated campaigns show up as a distinct cluster rather than distorting the overall picture.
-It also surfaces the silent majority: participants who never comment but whose votes carry equal weight.
+It also surfaces the quiet majority: participants who never comment but whose votes carry equal weight.

 Built on Pol.is — and beyond